garbage bags on the street

 Using more sustainable products means less hazardous waste.
 Fortunately, there are many natural replacements for hazardous chemical products.
 Here are a few examples:

-• Baking soda: Like vinegar, baking soda mixed with other ingredients can be used as a cleaning agent.
+- Baking soda: Like vinegar, baking soda mixed with other ingredients is an effective cleaning agent.
 Baking soda has numerous uses, including as a deodorizer, surface cleaner and scrubber for bathtubs and toilets.

-• Castile soap: Castile soap is a natural soap made from vegetable and plant oil.
-This makes it non-toxic and biodegradable.
-It can be used as both a surface cleaner and a bath soap — replacing most of your cleaning products.
+- Castile soap: Castile soap is a natural soap made from vegetable and plant oil, making it non-toxic and biodegradable.
+You can use Castile soap as a surface cleaner and a bath soap, replacing most of your cleaning products.

-• Borax: Sodium borate, also known as Borax, is a relatively new option that has quickly gained popularity.
-Borax is a salt of boric acid that can be used as a cleaner and disinfectant when mixed with water.
+- Borax: Sodium borate, also known as Borax, is a relatively new option that has quickly gained popularity.
+You can use Borax — a salt of boric acid — as a cleaner and disinfectant when mixed with water.
 It’s strong enough to clean mold and mildew.

 How You Can Help with Hazardous Waste Disposal Methods